 Anchor Three Daily Actions

 Grief erases structure.
 Pick three small daily anchors.
 A glass of water on waking.
 A short walk after lunch.
 Lights low after a fixed evening hour.
-These three reduce decision load.
+These three reduce decision load and give the day a skeleton.
+Decision fatigue is one of the hidden costs of grief.
+Anchors take decisions off the table.

 Slow Exhale Breathing